 Serving educators and all learners with a lens towards equity, empowerment, self discovery, and success.

-Clover Education LLCworks with K-12 schools, districts, county offices, and state departments of education.
+works with K-12 schools, districts, county offices, state departments of education, and edtech companies.
 Experienced with public, charter, independent and private schools.
 Request a PDF of services.

 is the founder of Clover Education.
 She has a strong background in academic administration and systemic educational reform.
 Highlights of her work include:

 - Assisting with the implementation of project-based learning or staff collaboration for nearly one hundred schools or districts.

 - Building direct lines of access to college classes for students while they are still in high school, in multiple school districts.
 She worked supportively with teachers’ unions as well as forging partnerships with community colleges.

 - Developing a national Coalition of 20 mission-aligned organizations committed to the Bill & Melinda Gates Foundation-funded “Unlocking Time” project.

 She is highly knowledgeable of best practices related to programmatic expansion with a mindset centered around innovation and creative problem solving.
 She helps educational organizations design flexible, effective systems aligned to their goals and vision, and implement strategies for building culturally responsive and high performing teams.

 Michelle began her career as a high school teacher collaborating with other teachers to create a 9th grade core program integrating English, science & art.

 A founding staff member and principal of a Big Picture Learning (aka “The Met”) charter school, Michelle facilitated project-based learning and internships for students in a rural California district.
 For the years she served as principal, this school ranked one of the most successful reform-based schools in the United States, based on comparison data taken from twenty-four similar schools in the study by the American Institutes for Research (AIR).